numericube/lektor-i18n-plugin/README.md

     type = markdown
     translate = True

 Both `title` and `body` are now translatable.
-It means that during the parsing phase, all sentences from `title` or `body` fields from then `contents.lr` files with `Page` model will populate the collected PO file.
+It means that during the parsing phase, all sentences from `title` or `body` fields from the `contents.lr` files with `Page` model will populate the collected PO file.

 Another flowblock example: